mackoj/PackageGeneratorCLI/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fmackoj%2FPackageGeneratorCLI%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/mackoj/PackageGeneratorCLI)
 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fmackoj%2FPackageGeneratorCLI%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/mackoj/PackageGeneratorCLI)

-Package Generator CLI is tool used by a [Package Generator](https://github.com/mackoj/PackageGeneratorPlugin) for extracting imports from code source.
-It use [swift-syntax](https://github.com/apple/swift-syntax.git) for the code analysing.
+Package Generator CLI is a tool used by a [Package Generator](https://github.com/mackoj/PackageGeneratorPlugin) for extracting imports from code source.
+It uses [swift-syntax](https://github.com/apple/swift-syntax.git) for the code analyzing.

 You should not install this or use this directly since it's part of [Package Generator](https://github.com/mackoj/PackageGeneratorPlugin) that you should use instead.